FlippingFlips/pingod-addons/docs/content/getting-started/basicgame-setup-addons.md

 weight: 24
 ---

-To run the `BasicGameGodot` project you will need the `addons` directory linked or copied.
+To run the `pingod-basigame` project in the examples folder you will need the `addons` directory linked or copied.

 These `addons` contain base files and pinball framework that a game will use.

 ---
-#### Link the PinGod.VP.AddOns
+#### Link the AddOns
 ---

-You can copy the `addons` directory to your project (`BasicGameGodot` in this example), but it's better to use a `symbolic link` to the addons so we are not duplicating files and you can keep the same addons across projects.
+You can copy the `addons` directory to your project (`pingame-basicgame` in this example), but it's better to use a `symbolic link` to the addons so we are not duplicating files and you can keep the same addons across projects.

 ---